enots227/kafkaCDC-simple-postgres-to-console/README.md

 <span style="color:grey;font-size:6px;">I know my jokes are not that funny, but they make me laugh at myself.
 It makes me have fun writing this too...
 I am not a writer at heart... so why I am I doing this... idk.</span>

+## Expected Result
+- Manual creation of ZooKeeper, Kafka, Kafka Connectors, and Confluent Community Platform to get an understanding of all the components involved.
+- Grasp a basic level understanding of the configuration options.
+- A source connector pulling data from Postgres.

 #
 ## Software Required
 - Docker - https://www.docker.com/products/docker-desktop